Joel Wilkinson

 Joel Wilkinson (born 29 November 1991) is an Australian sportsman who has played professional Australian rules football and American football.
 He played 26 games as a defender for the Gold Coast Football Club in the Australian Football League (AFL), where he was one of the club's underage recruits and played in the club's first season in 2011.
 Known as one of the best pound for pound athletes, he set numerous records at the AFL combine, including the 20-metre sprint and repeat 30-metre sprint test.
 Switching codes with the aim of playing in the National Football League (NFL), he signed with the Arizona Cardinals in February 2016.

 Wilkinson is a prominent anti-racism campaigner, alleging that institutional racism ended his career in the AFL and lodging a racial discrimination complaint against the league with the Australian Human Rights Commission.

 Early life

 Born in Sydney, Wilkinson is one of three children.
 He is of Nigerian descent through his father.
-At the age of four his family settled on the Gold Coast, Queensland and instantly began pursuing an interest in Athletics.
+At the age of four, his family settled on the Gold Coast, and instantly began pursuing an interest in athletics.
 Although excelling in athletics, Wilkinson also represented the Gold Coast in cricket, soccer and tennis.
 In 2008, he grew tired of the sports he had already tried and began playing Australian rules football for his school Palm Beach Currumbin High School, for the first time at 16 years of age.
-Although Palm Beach Currumbin High School was predominantly known for its rugby league program, Wilkinson elected to play Australian rules football.
+Although the school was predominantly known for its rugby league program, Wilkinson elected to play Australian rules football.
 He studied Biomedical Science at Griffith University.